FAQs

 - Digital radon monitors

 No. The goal is for radon-laden air to move up and away from your home.
-Rain caps are a magnet for ice build-up and can allow radon to re-enter your home through nearby windows.
-The small amount of rain that does enter the system will simply flow down into the soil as the pipe is pitched to allow for condensation to drain.
-We do install a critter guard to keep any small animals and birds from entering the system.
+Rain caps are a magnet for ice buildup and can allow radon to re-enter your home through nearby windows.
+The small amount of rain that does enter the system will flow into the soil since the pipe is pitched to allow condensation to drain.
+We do install a critter guard to keep small animals and birds from entering the system.

 Indoor radon fans are against code.
 If the vent pipe or fan were ever to develop a leak on the exhaust side of the fan, it would pump high levels of radon into the home.